-For (ii), start with any curve X with function field K. Take an affine open part $U \subset X$, realize it as a closed subvariety $U \subset \mathbb{A}^n$ for some n, and let $\overline{U} \subset \mathbb{P}^n$ be the projective closure.
+For (ii), start with any curve X with function field K. (The existence of such a curve follows from Proposition 5.22.)
+Take an affine open part $U \subset X$, realize it as a closed subvariety $U \subset \mathbb{A}^n$ for some n, and let $\overline{U} \subset \mathbb{P}^n$ be the projective closure.
 Then the normalization of \overline{U} is a complete non-singular curve C with function field K. The uniqueness follows from (i).

 8.26.
 Remark.
 Any complete nonsingular curve is in fact projective.
-The proof of this requires techniques we have not yet discussed.
+This follows, for instance, from Chow's Lemma 7.13 together with Lemma 8.22.

 8.27.
-The theorem tells us that a complete nonsingular curve is uniquely determined by its function field, or, what amounts to the same by Proposition 5.20, by any representative of its birational equivalence class.
+The theorem tells us that a complete nonsingular curve is uniquely determined by its function field, or, what amounts to the same by Proposition 5.22, by any representative of its birational equivalence class.
 So we may start with any curve C_0 , possibly non-complete and possibly singular, and then there is a unique complete nonsingular C that is birationally equivalent to C_0 .